Jwink3101/NBweb/photo_readme.md

 ## Internals & Remote Upload

-Since the galleries are likely a subset of a full photo collection and it is not ideal to have to upload an entire library, internally, NBweb creates symlinks to the source and serves them.
+Since the galleries are likely a subset of a full photo collection and it is not ideal to have to upload an entire library.
+Internally, NBweb creates symlinks to the source and serves them.
 This means that on the remote site, you can simply `rsync` (with `--follow-links`) the photo directory inside the scratch folder.
 As long on on the main server, it is always able to find the photo there (and it will be a actual file and *not* the link).

-Internally, when a photo is parsed, first the code looks to see if a file (symlink or direct) exists for the *filtered* name.
+Internally, when a photo is parsed, first the code looks to see if a file (symlink or direct) exists for the *filtered* name (see above).
 If the item is a file or an in-tact symlink, it will serve that file.
 Otherwise, it will search for the correct file (as noted above) and regenerate the symlink.

 Thumbnails are only regenerated if they do not exists.